Joe-Collins-1986/Hangman/README.md

    * Links to the client's social network accounts to enhance their online presence.
       - **REVIEW - Social network links located in footer with clear recognisable images.**
    * Addictive gameplay to encourage return clients and drive positive word of mouth to encourage new users.
-      - **REVIEW - Used feedback from testers to build a game which has been well recieved with testers re-using for their own enjoyment.**
+      - **REVIEW - Used feedback from testers to build a game which has been well received with testers re-using for their own enjoyment.**

    ---
    </details>